 \section{Introduction}

-Driven by the rapid advancement of large language models (LLMs), automated deep research systems are emerging as a core technology in both academia and industry \cite{openai2025deepresearch,google2025gemini,anthropic2025claude,qwen3technicalreport,webthinker,manusearch,webweaver}.
-Unlike simple information retrieval, deep research systems tackle complex research queries by decomposing them into multiple steps and dynamically seeking additional information based on intermediate results.
-This enables them to integrate information from diverse sources and analyze different perspectives in a balanced manner, producing reliable, evidence-based research reports \cite{deepresearch_survey,deepresearch_survey2,characterizing}.
-These advanced capabilities enable deep research systems to achieve strong performance even on challenging benchmark tasks.
+Driven by rapid advances in large language models (LLMs), automated deep research systems are emerging as a core technology in both academia and industry \cite{openai2025deepresearch,google2025gemini,anthropic2025claude,qwen3technicalreport,webthinker,manusearch,webweaver}.
+Unlike conventional web search, these systems address complex research queries by decomposing them into multiple steps and dynamically seeking additional information based on intermediate results.
+Through this process, they integrate information from diverse sources and synthesize multiple perspectives to produce reliable, evidence-based research reports \cite{deepresearch_survey,deepresearch_survey2,characterizing}.
+As a result, deep research systems can achieve strong performance even on challenging benchmark tasks \cite{gaia,hle}.

-Early evaluation of deep research systems relied on complex reasoning benchmarks \cite{gpqa,hle}, which indirectly assessed information-gathering, hypothesis testing, and multi-step reasoning through performance on these tasks.
-Subsequently, deep web search QA benchmarks were developed to directly assess systems’ web browsing and information retrieval abilities—core capabilities of deep research—by measuring multi-step search, information integration, and answer derivation \cite{browsecomp,frames,gaia,browsecomp_plus,mind2web2}.
-More recently, deep research report benchmarks have emerged to evaluate the quality of generated reports from multiple perspectives, going beyond simple short-answer evaluation \cite{webthinker,deepbench,deepconsult,deepgym}.
+Early evaluations of deep research systems relied primarily on complex reasoning benchmarks \cite{gpqa,gaia,hle}, which indirectly assessed information gathering, hypothesis testing, and multi-step reasoning through task performance.
+Subsequently, deep web search QA benchmarks were introduced to more directly measure systems’ web browsing and information retrieval abilities—core capabilities of deep research—by evaluating multi-step search, information integration, and answer derivation \cite{browsecomp,frames,gaia,browsecomp_plus,mind2web2}.
+More recently, deep research report benchmarks have emerged to evaluate the quality of generated reports from multiple perspectives, moving beyond simple short-answer-based evaluation \cite{deepconsult,deepgym,deepbench,DeepResearchArena}.